certtools/intelmq/docs/Developers-Guide.md

 In the end, the new information about the new bot should be added to BOTS file located at `intelmq/bots`.
 Note that the file is sorted!

+## Cache

+Bots can use a Redis database as cache instance.
+Use the `intelmq.lib.utils.Cache` class to set this up and/or look at existing bots, like the `cymru_whois` expert how the cache can be used.
+Bots must set a TTL for all keys that are cached to avoid caches growing endless over time.
+Bots must use the Redis databases `>=` 10, but not those already used by other bots.
+See `bots/BOTS` what databases are already used.

+The databases `<` 10 are reserved for the IntelMQ core:
+ * 2: pipeline
+ * 4: tests

 # Feeds documentation